-Travel Benefits for College Students Who Are Military Dependents
+Travel Benefits for College Students Who Are Military Family Members

-Military dependents who are college students may have to consider international travel to get to their families during breaks.
+Military family members who are college students may have to consider international travel to get to their families during breaks.
 And travel can be expensive, especially during the holidays.
-Fortunately, military dependents enrolled in colleges away from their active-duty parent's OCONUS duty station are eligible for travel benefits.
+Fortunately, military family members enrolled in colleges away from their active-duty parent's OCONUS duty station are eligible for travel benefits.

 How to qualify for travel benefits

 The government will pay for one round trip each fiscal year for college students if they meet the following requirements:

 - The military parent is on an accompanied tour and the rest of the family is living OCONUS with them.
 If this is the case, the student will be sponsored by the command.

 - The service member is the custodial parent of the college student.

 - The student is unmarried and under age 23.
 Depending on the circumstances, there may be some exceptions to the age restriction.